borbalher/js.debug/README.md

   // show timestamp in prefix.
   date: true,

+  // available date formats @see: https://www.npmjs.com/package/dateformat
+  dateFormat: 'yyyy-mm-dd HH:MM:ss',

   // if false, no output is made.
   debug: true,

-  // depth of object inspection.
-  depth: 10,

   // if an auto increment index should be printed.
-  index: true,
+  index: false,

-  // a string that will prefix the output.
+  // a static string that will prefix all output of this instance.
   prefix: false,

-  // what separator to be used between prefixes and content.
+  // the separator to use between content.
-  separator: ':\t'
+  separator: '\t'
 }
 ```